Exclusive · Google Ads Sourced

 Most firms pay less per signed case with us.
 Per-lead industry averages assume the lead is shared 3 to 5 ways.
 Ours never are.
 NH's Ouellette unitary premises duty, the 3-year SOL, the absence of any cap on PI noneconomic damages, the strict-liability dog-bite statute, and the ski-resort vertical compound the value of pre-screened exclusive leads here, even with the no-punitives bar.

-Real-time Google Ads leads with premises liability and slip-and-fall as the lead category, plus the full NH PI mix.
-Pre-screened for injury, fault under the 51% bar, representation status, and SOL position.
+Real-time Google Ads leads across the full New Hampshire PI spectrum, from auto and trucking to premises liability and slip and fall.
+Pre-screened for injury, fault under the 51% bar, representation status, and filing deadline.
 Ski-resort RSA 225-A:24 status and uninsured-driver fact-pattern flagging captured.

 Everything you need to know about our injury lead generation service